 Goodwin determined last month after a hearing on the requested rate increase that "no factors or events justified the excessive costs requested by the insurance companies."

 Instead, Goodwin ordered a collection of regional rate hikes and decreases that added up to near zero average change on the statewide cost of policies taking effect in June.
 North Carolina homeowners saw a statewide average 7 percent increase last year.
 The new rates vary by geographic territory and type of insurance.

-Homeowners in coastal counties that have seen years of rapid premium increases also can anticipate reductions under Goodwin's order.
+Homeowners in coastal counties that have seen years of rapid premium increases can anticipate reductions under Goodwin's order.
 Insurers have warned that homes along the coast are under threat from hurricanes.